rienq/liftedCollocation/README.md

 ## ACADO Toolkit: installation

-Note that detailed instructions can also be found on http://acado.github.io/matlab_overview.html to install ACADO Toolkit from its Matlab interface.
+(Note that these detailed instructions to install ACADO Toolkit from its Matlab interface can also be found on: http://acado.github.io/matlab_overview.html In addition, there exists an active discussion forum which can be found here: https://sourceforge.net/p/acado/discussion/general/ )

 To install and use the MATLAB interface you need to have a recent MATLAB version and a C++ compiler installed.